 Oftentimes averted when the race brings the racers to a place where one (or more) of them is fluent (or at least competent) in the local language.

 Breather Episode: Each of the first four seasons had a non-elimination leg between the final elimination leg and the finale.
 Since there were no penalties given out to teams saved by the non-elimination, most teams considered this a free leg, and on Season 3, Zach even deliberately threw the second-to-last leg just to appease Flo.
 The non-elimination leg in the Final 3 returned for Seasons 7 and 9, but with penalties in place for non-eliminated teams, it was no longer a Breather Leg.

 Though the penultimate leg in Season 17 was technically an elimination leg, the 4th place team had fallen 9 hours behind due to a penalty from the previous leg preventing them from making a flight.
-This basically made the leg a Breather Leg for the other 3 teams, who could then treat the leg as a free non-elimination leg.
+This basically made the leg an unintentional Breather Leg for the other 3 teams, who could then treat the leg as a free non-elimination leg.

 Call It Karma: Some racers, especially in Seasons 10-15, seem to think that winning the race is all about racking up more Karma points than your opponents (Some of the fans aren't much better).